Hexagon1790/practice-repo/flpoly_student.md

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course 1 Calc 1
+- Course 1 Analytic Geometry and Calculus 1

-- Course 2 Data Science
+- Course 2 Introduction to Data Science

-- Course 3 Python
+- Course 3 Python for Data Analytics

-- Course 4 Intro to Comp
+- Course 4 Intro to Computation and Programming

 **Hobbies:**